What is ITIL® Best Practice?

 ITIL advocates that IT services are aligned to the needs of the business and support its core processes.
 It provides guidance to organizations and individuals on how to use IT as a tool to facilitate business change, transformation and growth.

-ITIL's IT Service Management Best Practice is supported by a certification scheme that enables practitioners to demonstrate their abilities in adopting and adapting the framework to address their specific needs.
+ITIL's IT Service Management (ITSM) Best Practice is supported by a certification scheme that enables practitioners to demonstrate their abilities in adopting and adapting the framework to address their specific needs.

 These five volumes map the entire ITIL Service Lifecycle, beginning with the identification of customer needs and drivers of IT requirements, through to the design and implementation of the service and finally, the monitoring and improvement phase of the service.